 This means that as an employer, you have to offer more exciting benefits than your competitors.

-To ensure you are offering benefits that are attractive to your prospective employees – find out what your competitors are offering to see the industry benchmark.
-You can also go one step further and survey your current employees to see what they would like to see on offer.
+To ensure you're offering benefits that are attractive to your prospective employees – find out what your competitors are offering to see the industry benchmark.
+You can also go one step further and survey your current employees to see what they'd like to see on offer.

 Take a look at Perkbox’s range to find out more about what you could be offering your employees - as when you’re able to shout about your exciting benefits, you can show potential and current employees just how much you value them.

 6. You aren’t covering all bases in the interview process

 While there might be a sea of people who could technically do the role, a strong talent acquisition team wants to see more than this.

 It’s beneficial to work with the hiring manager to identify the main tasks and KPIs of the position.
 With these in mind, you’ll be able to find out if the employee is capable or has any past experience of succeeding in such tasks, rather than simply having the skills on paper.

 But it’s often hard to discover skill and personality matches through interviews alone.
 There’s a range of different tools that can help you to gain a more well-rounded view of your candidates.
 Psychometric or personality tests can help to find out if the candidate’s competencies and priorities match those of the company and their potential department.

 When you cover all bases in the recruitment process – both the company and the candidate are less likely to have any surprises down the line, leading to greater long term success.